wkler/ERC721-ERC-20-Token-Minter/README.md

 ~~~
 git clone https://github.com/McManOfTheLand/ERC721-ERC-20-Token-Minter
 ~~~
  6)  Create Python virtual environment and activate it.
-While in the root of your directory, type the fallowing into your terminal:
+To do this, while in the root of your directory, type the following into your terminal:
 ~~~
 python3 -m venv venv
 ./venv/scripts/activate